xx-salin/DED-stock-price-paths-and-optimal-bayesian-strategy/README.md

 Participants can buy information on stocks in P1 and P2 (recieving current price, purchase price, and up/down price movement of asset since previous phase).
 Participants can choose to sell stocks in P1, P2, or P3.

+Includes checks and feasible parameter ranges for required conditions necessary for the theoretical optimal bayesian strategy to hold.

 Key parameter choices:
   • scenarios
   • gs